ubisoft/mixer/docs/getting-started/install.rst

 Install
 -------

-Install Mixer addon from the Blender Preferences panel and enable it.
+Launch Blender, open the Preferences panel and go to the Add-ons section.
+Press the Install button located at the top of the panel.
+A dialog box opens, pick the Mixer zip file you previously downloaded and validate.
+The add-on will be installed.
+Click on the checkbox at the left side of its name to enable it.

 .. image:: /img/install.png
    :align: center

-After the addon is installed and enabled, a Mixer tab is displayed in the 3D viewport N-Panel.
+One the addon enabled, a Mixer tab is displayed in the 3D viewport N-Panel.

 Now close Blender to save your user preferences with the Mixer installation.